jonathf/numpoly/docs/user_guide/introduction.rst

 not to also start talking about *multi-dimensional polynomial arrays*.

-The main idea here is that in the same way as :class:`numpy.ndarray` are composed of scalars, :class:`ndpoly <numpoly.baseclass.ndpoly>` -- the baseclass for the polynomial arrays -- are composed of simpler polynomials.
+The main idea here is that in the same way as :class:`numpy.ndarray` are composed of scalars, :class:`numpoly.ndpoly` -- the baseclass for the polynomial arrays -- are composed of simpler polynomials.
 This gives us a mental model of a polynomial that looks like this:

 .. math::